libwasm/libwasm/doc/libwasm.md

 The *read*, *write*, *generate*, *check* and *show* functions have the same purpose as described for the sections.

-The *parse* function parses an entry from a source input file.
+The *parse* function parses an entry from a text input file.

 The section entry classes will have in turn pointers to the elements they create and so on.
 All these elements